-Mix 1 (dessert) spoonful of natural (unflavored) whey protein isolate powder and 1 spoonful of psyllium husk powder in a small glass; add water to about 1/3 full, mix and top up with milk or coconut milk.
+Mix 1 (dessert) spoonful of natural (unflavored) whey protein powder and 1 spoonful of psyllium husk powder in a small glass; add water to about 1/3 full, mix and top up with milk or coconut milk.
 Drink it quickly because the psyllium husk thickens up if you leave it, and then drink a glass of pure filtered water.
-Take 2 fish oil capsules at the same time.
+If you want to increase your omega 3 intake, then have 2 fish oil capsules at the same time.
 That’s it!
 No mess, no fuss.
-And you have just had an insulin resistance breakfast drink, packed with all the goodies your body needs:
+And you have just had an insulin resistance diet plan breakfast drink, packed with all the goodies your body needs:

 - fiber (psyllium husk)

 - omega 3 fatty acids (fish oil capsules)